phalcon/documentation/docs/di.md

 ```php
 public function remove(string $name)
 ```
-Removes a service in the services' container.
+Removes a service in the services container.
 It also removes any shared instance created for the service

 ```php
 public static function reset()